Wind-WindKids/winding/samples/sophieandwind/frost.md

 When Sophie got back to Paris, her parents were waiting.

-They hugged her, relieved.
+They hugged her,
-She felt safe, and warm again.

-But something had changed.
-She dreamed of flying, and of Wind.
+but she didn’t feel anything.

+Something had happened to her.
+Something no one could see.
+Not Wind.
+Not her.
+Not even the Dragon.

-And sometimes she woke up crying, like a seagull trapped in ice.
+That night she dreamed of a frozen sea, and a seagull trapped in ice.